juseg/alps/articles/erosion/response-referee2.md

 the basal drag is much smaller than the yield stress, including for instance frozen-bed areas.
 These tiny sliding velocities yield even tinier erosion rates (due to the power 2.34 in the erosion law).
-Such values are not really relevant and they are off-the-colour-scheme on the Fig. 5 and off-the-chart in the animation (respectively lower than 10^-9 and 10^-10 mm a^-1).
+Such values are not really relevant and they are off the colour range on Fig. 5 and off-chart in the animation (respectively lower than 10^-9 and 10^-10 mm a^-1).

 The only regions where PISM produces truly zero sliding are the regions of zero surface slopes or zero ice thickness, where the SSA can't be solved.
 In practice, this only occurs in the latter case: zero ice thickness.
 This is the kind of values we have previously filtered out.
 Your comment led us to re-check our calculations.
-We found that there is no zero-sliding values in the ice-covered area, and that an ice mask is sufficient to filter out undesirable values and compute the geometric means.
+We found that there is no zero-sliding values within the ice-covered area, and thus an ice mask is sufficient to filter out undesirable values and compute the geometric means.
 Hence "non-zero" was removed from the caption.